-Professional development increasingly calls for expertise in carrying out evaluation and research in the workplace.
-The School of Education provides wide and varied opportunities to undertake research programmes that will support the growth of research skills and build on subject knowledge.
-If you are interested in postgraduate Masters programmes, please also view our Masters and Professional Development Programmes web page.
+The School provides wide and varied opportunities to undertake research programmes on a full or part-time basis that will support the growth of research skills and build on subject knowledge.
+If you are interested in taught postgraduate masters programmes, please view our Masters and Professional Development Programmes web page.

-Applicants are encouraged to view the research activity within each school department as well as on the individual staff profiles.
+Before applying for a research degree, applicants are encouraged to find out more about the current research taking place in the school.
+You can also find out more on individual staff profiles.
 You may also download a summary of staff research interests (PDF, opens new window).

-Details of current Postgraduate Research may be found on the Postgraduate Researcher profile webpages.
+Details of current doctoral research may be found on the Doctoral Researcher profile webpages.

 The Educational Studies MRes is a combined programme consisting of a taught element and a research element of a dissertation of 20,000 words.